According to a study by the French organisation, INSEE, around 86% of young people between the ages of 15 and 29 use the internet on a daily basis.

 What is remarkable, however, is the change in opinion toward the usefulness of the world wide web.
 The same survey found that only 27% of those who did not use the internet said it was because they did not find it useful, compared to 50% in 2008.

 This marks the true scale of the digital revolution we are experiencing, where the internet will continue to grow as it gains more relevance in people's lives.

 Of course, we should not ignore the way in which this tool is used.
 The INSEE tells us that in 2010, around 70% of the same age group had used the internet in the last three months for the sole purpose of learning and enriching their knowledge.

-learn about math tutor Toronto on superprof.
+learn about mathematics tutor Toronto on Superprof.

 Why Not Mix the Useful With the Enjoyable When it Comes to Maths?

 The era when the internet served only to distract has come to an end.

 Now, the nature of the world wide web has inspired developers and educators, as they see people searching for answers to their maths questions and using it to widen their knowledge.